tool-it-easy-look-up/tool-it-easy-look-up/README.md

 **Install for *free*:**

-1. Download the zip: Find the file named "tool-it-easy-look-up.zip" and download it.
+1. Download the files: Press the green "Code" button and press "Download ZIP".

 2. Extract the files: Unzip the folder to a location on your computer.